erizov/Professor/semester_1/lecture_06_advanced_trees/b_tree/README.md

 - **Bst**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms that tackle related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

 - **Binary Search Tree**: B-tree is multi-way (multiple children), BST is binary (two children)
-- **B+ Tree**: B+ tree stores data only in leavesdatasettree stores data in all nodes
+- **B+ Tree**: B+ tree stores data only in leavesdatasecontente stores data in all nodes
 - **Red-Black Tree**: Both balanced but B-tree is multi-way, red-black is binary

 ## Self-Assessment Questions